Theory of rheology and aging of protein condensates: Discussion

-We have presented a mean-field model of aging biological condensates, based on a minimal trap model that exhibits glassy behaviour~\cite{bouchaud1992weak}.
-Our model recapitulates aging rheology recently observed in biological condensates termed Maxwell glass~\cite{jawerth2020protein}.
-The relaxation function in our model exhibits a stretched exponential decay at low temperatures, characteristic for glassy systems.
-Consequently, the Maxwell relaxation time is age dependent and increases with waiting time $t_w$ as a power law $\tau_c \sim t_w^{1 - \alpha}$.
-For such an aging material for which time translation invariance is not obeyed, defining the frequency dependent linear response function poses a challenge.
+For such an aging material for which time translation invariance is not obeyed, defining the frequency dependent complex modulus poses a challenge.
 To overcome this challenge, we introduce the time-dependent instantaneous complex modulus as a generalization of the conventional complex modulus at steady state.
 The instantaneous complex modulus is based on analytic signal construction and remains well-defined even in non-stationary systems where approximative measures of the conventional complex modulus would fail.

+Our theory is a phenomenological mean-field model that captures key characteristic rheological properties of protein condensates ~\cite{jawerth2020protein}.
+Different future extensions of our study will be of interest.
+These include a microscopic model of the protein condensate network, for example by building on models for dynamic cross-linked networks such as Flory's addition-substraction network theory~\cite{flory1961thermodynamic,fricker1973effects} and transient network theory~\cite{tanaka1992viscoelastic,tanaka1992viscoelastic_2}.
+Moreover, another interesting extension would be to consider the coupling between externally applied shear stress and the unbinding rate of cross-linked proteins.
+This could potentially provide insight into plastic events, a phenomenon that has been investigated within the context of amorphous materials~\cite{hebraud1998mode,nicolas2018deformation} and particularly in connection to aging~\cite{sollich2017aging}.

 A power-law dependence of the relaxation time on the waiting time has been observed in different system.
 The aging exponent $\mu$, which describes the growth of relaxation time with waiting time as $\tau_c\sim t_w^\mu$ has been introduced in the seminal work~\cite{struik1977physical}.
 In many polymeric materials, the relaxation time grows sublinearly, $\mu \simeq 0.5 - 1$ ~\cite{berthier2011theoretical}.
 In our model $\mu=1-\alpha$ [see Eq.(\ref{eq:tauc})] and in the aging regime with $0<\alpha<1$, we find a sublinear dependence of $\tau_c$ on $t_w$ for a Maxwell glass, consistent with the sublinear behavior seen in many experiments on non biological materials.